WSThoman/Magic8BallDemo/ReadMe-Magic8BallDemo.txt

 [Shift] keys while clicking the icon.

 The 'Icon' sub-menu can assist you in displaying the application icon on the taskbar.
-The 'Taskbar Settings' option will conveniently display the Taskbar page for Windows 8 and higher, but it will be disabled for Windows 7 installations.
+The 'Taskbar Settings' option will conveniently display the Taskbar page.
 Similarly, 'Open Control Panel' will start the Control Panel applet for all supported Windows versions, and the 'Notification Area Icons' link on this page will be selected.
-These options allow you to quickly locate and change the necessary Windows setting to display Magic8BallDemo on the taskbar.
+These options allow you to quickly locate and change the necessary Windows setting to display
+Magic8BallDemo on the taskbar.

 On the 'Application' sub-menu, the 'Run at Startup' menu option is a very useful